-Half Module - First Semester Module Equivalent: EMC3401 Module Assessment: Continuous assessment - 50% Examination - 50% Prerequisite: None
+Half Module - First Semester Module Equivalent: EMC3401

 The aim of this Module is to introduce student to educational systems and the forces, which are shaping these systems internationally and nationally.
 In comparing the education systems, alternatives and solutions to common problems are critically interpreted.
 Emphasis is placed on the relation between education systems and development of society.